 There are now vaporized alcohol products, which is a dried form of alcohol that teenagers are sniffing.
 Lately, we’ve also seen teenagers soaking tampons in alcohol and then inserting them vaginally or rectally.
 That way, the alcohol absorbs into the body readily, but there is no odor of alcohol.
 So, it’s another way to sneak those substances.

 Pot is still a huge one, and surprisingly easy to get ahold off.
 Heroin is also making a comeback.
 Some of that has to do with the crackdown on prescription drugs.
 It’s harder to get prescription drugs and heroin—which has the same active ingredient as some prescription drugs—is cheap right now.

-We don’t know exactly why, but we are seeing increased visits for mental health reasons, whether that’s depression, suicide, or even aggression.
+We are seeing increased visits for mental health reasons, whether that’s depression, suicide, or even aggression.